 This subject will continue to build upon concepts and skills developed in previous sessions.
 Students will investigate the creative possibilities of media appropriate to the expression of individual ideas.
-Students will be expected to sustain their investigations with a closer focus over an extended period.
+Students will concentrate upon their major creative interests and will be required to initiate and execute a body of studio work which demonstrates the relationship between their own work and current art practices and concepts.
+A proposal outlining intended studies may be required.